Olivine-Labs/lusty/README.md

 ## Installation

 Install with luarocks: `luarocks install lusty`
-Lusty has a depdendency on mediator\_lua, also avaiable through luarocks.
+Lusty has a depdendency on mediator\_lua, also available through luarocks.
 `luarocks install mediator\_lua`.

 [OpenResty](http://www.openresty.com) is nginx + lua, and is the currently